From spaghetti and spritz to pizza and pinot noir, discover the best Italian restaurants in Sydney.

 Did you know CicciaBella is opening a new outpost in Parramatta?
 Find out more here.

-Open from breakfast right through to dinner, Fratelli Paradiso is one of Sydney’s favourite Italian restaurants.
-Whether you’re in the mood for a morning espresso and pastry or bowl of pasta and boozy tiramisu by night, you’ll find it all at Fratelli Paradiso (along with an exceptional service).
+Fratelli Paradiso is one of Sydney’s favourite Italian restaurants.
+If you’re in the mood for a bowl of pasta and boozy tiramisu, you’ll find it all at Fratelli Paradiso (along with an exceptional service).
 Find out more here.

 Boasting one of the best views in Sydney, Icebergs Dining Room and Bar is a waterfront Italian restaurant celebrating Australia’s best local produce.
 With a focus on modern Italian eats and seasonal favours, soak in sweeping views of Bondi Beach from this iconic dining room, delivering sustainable seafood, artisanal produce and delicious drinks.
 Find out more here.